ValleyBell/PC98VNResearch/four-nine_system98/README.md

   - NAVAL: program loader (also seems to be in control of memory shared between the various sub-applications)
   - DIANA: adventure engine
   - SONNET: 2-player mahjong engine
-  - PYTHON: 4-player mahjong engine
+  - TYPHON: 4-player mahjong engine
   - MAKEG: "external character file maker"
   - AE: "Auto Expander" (WMP 1 only), handles decompression of "eLZ0" files
 - Most executables and data files in WMP 1 are compressed.
 For some reason, WMP 2 did away with any sort of compression in both, executables and data files.